Home improvements and alterations

 - replacing carpet flooring

-- installing hard flooring if you live in a ground floor flat or in a house
+- installing hard flooring if you live in a house, ground floor flat or within a kitchen or bathroom

 - replacing interior lights and light fittings (switches and dimmers)